armandoroman1016/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I have learned how to work with middleware in express and use express router.

 - [ ] Describe Middleware?

+Middleware are functions that we can pass to our API requests.

 - [ ] Describe a Resource?

+A resource is an object or data that can communicate with the client of our API

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return a response, for a successful response a response the the 200's would be appropriate.

 - [ ] How can we partition our application into sub-applications?

+Express Router

 ## Project Setup